voacado/HuskyBot/README.md

 ## Features

 * Private message a bot and have it output your message into a separate channel (anonymously)!
-* User verification (outside members can not DM the bot)
+* User verification (outside members who DM the bot will fail)

 ## Screenshots